-Whether you're investing in stocks, bonds, or cash investments, it's important to understand the risks involved.
+Whether you're investing in stocks, bonds, or short-term investments, it's important to understand the risks involved.
 The chart below outlines some common risks associated with investing in the three major asset classes.
-Brief definitions of each risk can be found in the Glossary on pages 28 and 29.
+Brief definitions of each risk can be found in the Glossary on pages 18 and 19.
 Be sure to consult with your financial advisor if you have questions about investment risks.